TripSit/drugs/README.md

 * Remember to select the Content Crew role in role selections!

 You can also join the [#combo-chart](https://discord.com/channels/179641883222474752/1168216953924624464) channel!
-* Don't forget to check pinned messages and join the the Combo Crew role!
+* Don't forget to check pinned messages and join the Combo Crew role!

 # TripSit Combo Chart Expansion

 It has been a while since the combo chart had a substantial update.
 New substances have risen in popularity and combo information is lacking.
 There is currently no good way to modify the TripSit database.
-We would like to fix all that.
+We plan to fix all of that.

 We’re creating a process that allows people to suggest changes to the TripSit database.
 The priority will be to add combo information, but this process will apply to all database information.

-There are multiple things that will be done through the project, they are as following
+There are multiple things that will be done through the project, they are as following:
-* Add “DPH” “Mephedrone” “Pregabalin” "Lithium" to the combo chart
+* Add “DPH” “Mephedrone/4mmc” “Pregabalin” "Lithium" to the combo chart
 * Code needs to be cleaned up
 * Website interface development
 * Adjustments Combo chart generator needs to be updated